International Exchange Program

 The International Exchange program at RUHS is comprised of students from a wide range of backgrounds who wish to make connections with visiting exchange students.

 Students and their families not only provide hospitality for exchange students from all corners of the globe, but travel on exchange programs as well.
-During the course of the school year, students host a series of Dialog Nights featuring adults and students who have traveled abroad, as well as information nights for students who want to take part in exchanges or hosting.
 Membership is open to all RUHS students.

 Meet Tina Vesmina